python/devguide/devcycle.rst

 documentation on Repository permission levels
 <https://help.github.com/articles/repository-permission-levels-for-an-organization/>`_.
-Common reasons for this role are: maintenance of Core Developer Workflow tooling, Release Managers for all :ref:`in-development <indevbranch>` and :ref:`maintenance <maintbranch>` releases, additional Python Core Developers as necessary for redundancy.
+Common reasons for this role are: maintenance of Core Developer Workflow tooling, Release Managers for all :ref:`in-development <indevbranch>`, :ref:`maintenance <maintbranch>`, and :ref:`security mode <secbranch>` releases, and additional Python Core Developers as necessary for redundancy.
 Occasional temporary administrator access is acceptable as necessary for Core Developer workflow projects.

 Inactive or unreachable members may be removed with or without notice.
 Members who no longer necessitate this level of access will be removed with notice.